manuellara/transfers-docs/docs/pricing.md

 ## Free

-This plan is for districts that don't have the budget for 3rd party applications but still want to offer a great experience to parents and staff.
+This plan is for districts with few student transfers or would like to evaluate Transfers.

 ## Starter

 This plan is for districts that want to use every feature of Transfers.
-The main difference is that

 ## Professional

-This plan is for districts that have a bigger team and more demands.
+This plan is for districts with a bigger team and more demands.